RezaFarzipour/Metallugical_Research_Center/README.md

 Reporting: Generate detailed reports for operational insights.

 Service Management: Add and configure metallurgy services offered on the platform.
-👉 User Panel:
+👉 **User Panel**

 Interactive Reservation System: User-friendly interface for clients to reserve testing equipment with real-time, ping-pong-style coordination and updates.

 Reporting: Access personalized reports for reservation history and service usage.
-👉 Responsive Design: Fully optimized for mobile, tablet, and desktop devices, ensuring a consistent and seamless experience.
+👉 **Responsive Design**  Fully optimized for mobile, tablet, and desktop devices, ensuring a consistent and seamless experience.

 and many more, including optimized performance, modular code architecture, and efficient data handling with GraphQL.